fluid-project/handbook.floeproject.org/README.md

 # Generating a Static version
 To create a static version of the site, run: `docpad generate --env static`.
 This will generate a version in the `./out/` directory which you can then view locally or upload to a web server.

+# Generating a Docker image

+You can serve the website from a [Docker](https://docs.docker.com/get-docker) container.

+Once you have Docker installed, run the following commands to build a Docker image and start a container:

+* Build the image: `docker build -t ildh .`
+* Run the container: `docker run --name ildh -p 8000:80 ildh`

+The handbook will be available at [http://localhost:8000](http://localhost:8000)

+If you make changes to the Handbook, repeat the steps to build the image and start a new container.

 # License Information
 The Inclusive Learning Design Handbook is licensed under Creative Commons Attribution 2.5 Canada- http://creativecommons.org/licenses/by/2.5/ca/